UCD-pbio-rclub/ISLR.Geoff-Benn/Chapter5.md

 -depending on the statistic LOOCV can be computationally expensive -the training set is essentially identical each time, so variance could be an issue

+**4. Suppose that we use some statistical learning method to make a prediction for the response Y for a particular value of the predictor X. Carefully describe how we might estimate the standard deviation of our prediction.**

+I would use a bootstrap approach - I would sample with replacement from the dataset, fit the model, and then make the prediction and repeat 1000 times.
+I would then calculate the standard deviation.
+This would be correct, because we're trying to estimate the standard deviation of the prediction, not the accuracy of the model.

 **5. In Chapter 4, we used logistic regression to predict the probability of default using income and balance on the Default data set.
 We will now estimate the test error of this logistic regression model using the validation set approach.
 Do not forget to set a random seed before beginning your analysis.**

 (a) Fit a logistic regression model that uses income and balance to predict default.